symbolverse/symbolverse-promo/README.md

 # Symbolverse

 formally assisted thinking environment

 ---

-## About
+## The essence

 A small, humane, calm, **symbolic computing environment** where someone can think more clearly and program things that matter to them.